Dynamic, forward-thinking CPAs • Fixed fees • Fully remote

 • Step Acquisitions: Remeasure previously held equity interest at fair value upon obtaining control, recognize gain or loss in earnings

-Foreign Currency (ASC 830 / IFRS 21)
+Foreign Currency (ASC 830 / IAS 21)

 Functional Currency